 But don’t worry.

-Today, you will learn the 2 hummingbird species that can be found in New Hampshire (and how to identify them).
+Today, you will learn about the 2 hummingbird species that can be found in New Hampshire.

 Each description includes identification tips, pictures, *range maps, fun facts, AND how to attract these beautiful birds to your yard!

 Most likely, these hummingbirds are the ONLY type you will ever see in New Hampshire!

 - Males: Medium-sized hummingbird with a bright red throat and a black chin and mask that extends behind the eyes.
 The top of their head and back is iridescent green.
 Underparts are pale grey with a green wash on the sides of their belly.

 - Females: Duller than males.
 The chin and throat are white with pale green streaks.
 Their face lacks the black chin and red throat of the male.
 Their belly is mostly white with buffy flanks, and the back is green.

 - *Similar Species: Broad-tailed Hummingbirds, which have a duller red throat and lack a black chin.
 These two species have ranges that do not overlap.